Years of expertise in support of your offshore adventures

 Two options are available: Flexiteek, a synthetic composite covering imitating teak, or Marinedeck, a cork and resin agglomerate.
 Both are highly resistant over time, maintenance-free and perfectly non-slip.

-Balustrades, winches, blockers, pulleys, cleats, windlasses...
-Each piece of deck hardware is carefully installed by a dedicated, specialized team.
+Pulpits, winches, rope clutches, blocks, cleats, windlass… Every piece of deck hardware is carefully installed by a dedicated specialist team.

-The last step before launching, the boat is taken out of its slot to receive its mast, sails, halyards, sheets, lazy-bag and protective and shading textiles.
+The final step before launching, the boat is removed from its slot to have its mast installed, followed by its sails, halyards, sheets, lazy-bag protective and shade fabrics.

 Sail further, sail beyond